Dr. Mark Paradis

 Years Taught: Fall 2022

 This seminar examines the activities of non-state actors, including NGOs, social movements, corporations, and individuals, and their roles in creating global society, building international institutions, and shaping foreign policy.
-While many theories have been proposed to address aspects of transnational politics, this course is not organized around them.
+While many theories have been proposed to address aspects of transnational politics, this course is not organised around them.
 Instead, we will embrace analytical eclecticism as we explore important actors and issues in the study of transnational politics.
-After an introduction to transnational politics and the spread of norms, we will explore the role of transnational actors, including international organizations (IGOs and NGOs), regional organizations, international civil society, multinational corporations, transnational terrorists, and transnational organized crime.
+After an introduction to transnational politics and the spread of norms, we will explore the role of transnational actors, including international organisations (IGOs and NGOs), regional organisations, international civil society, multinational corporations, transnational terrorists, and transnational organised crime.
 We will also explore multiple transnational issues, including technology and civil society, environmental politics, corporate responsibility, private transnational regulation, and transnational violence.

 Fields: Political Science